hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 in the part of the event that is gossiped).

 Event Intake is responsible for assigning generations to events.

+#### Fork Detection

+The Event Intake module inspects events to determine whether any given event creator is "forking" the hashgraph.
+A "fork" happens when two or more different events from the same creator have the same "self-event" parent.
+Any node that forks (known affectionately as a "Dirty Rotten Forker") will be reported to the Sheriff.
+Forking is a sign of either a dishonest node, or a seriously broken node.
+In either case, it may be subject to "shunning", and will be reported to the Execution layer for further observation and, if required, action (such as canceling rewards for stakers to that node).

 #### Persistence